Summer Wars: Critical response

 Retrospective reviews of the film have largely confirmed its enduring popularity and reputation.
 Writing for TheWrap, William Bibbiani named the film one of the ten best animated films of the 2010s (based on the US release date), while Toussaint Egan and Jason DeMarco of Paste Magazine and William Lobley of Empire declared the movie one of the best anime films of all time.

 Box office performance

-In Japan, Summer Wars ranked 7th in the box office, grossing an equivalent US$1,338,772 on 127 screens during its opening weekend, and ending its run with a total gross of $17,425,019.
-In South Korea, the film debuted in 8th place and earned an equivalent of US$369,156 on 118 screens with a total gross of $783,850.
+In Japan, Summer Wars ranked 7th in the box office, grossing an equivalent US$1.3 million on 127 screens during its opening weekend, and ending its run with a total gross of $17.4 million.
+In South Korea, the film debuted in 8th place and earned an equivalent of $369,156 on 118 screens with a total gross of $783,850.
 In Singapore, the film opened in 17th place and earned an equivalent of US$14,660 on 3 screens, and later concluded its run with a total gross $29,785.
 As of June 2010, the film went on to gross $18,353,560 worldwide.
 During the film's limited release in the United States, it grossed $1,412 and opened 76th at the box office in its opening weekend, later concluding its run with a total gross of $80,678.
+Cumulatively, Summer Wars earned a worldwide gross of $18.4 million.